theiagen/tbp-parser/docs/versioning/exhaustive.md

 - v1.3.3 - condenses most gene segments into one, for WT mutations, set the mutation to “WT” not “NA”
 - v1.3.4 - error-proofs maximum mdl interpretation determination and maximum looker interpretation determination
 - v1.3.5 - adds rrs & rrl frequency input parameters to customize mutation frequency for those genes , overwrites gene MDL interpretation when “Insufficient Coverage” to act as if “WT” if greater than S
-- v1.3.6 - adds the TB-Profiler lineage to the end of the LIMS report and the Looker report, adds LIMS lineage to Looker report, introduces check if max MDL interpretation is also Insufficient Coverage to change output to Pending Retest
+- v1.3.6 - adds the TBProfiler lineage to the end of the LIMS report and the Looker report, adds LIMS lineage to Looker report, introduces check if max MDL interpretation is also Insufficient Coverage to change output to Pending Retest
 - v1.3.7 - add to the coverage report the “expert rule regions” column for tNGS, overwrites gene MDL interpretation when “Insufficient Coverage” to act as if “WT” if gr ****eater than *or equal to* S
 - v1.3.8 - add frequency input parameters for rpoB 449 and ethA 237, renames coverage threshold to minimum percent coverage
 - v1.3.9 - check if gene name is rpoB because that means it’s outside the expected region (tNGS - rpoB is in two segments), add rrs and rrl read support input parameters